anhldbk/awesome-blockchain-applications/README.md

 ## Supply chain auditing

 Consumers increasingly want to know that the ethical claims companies make about their products are real.
-Distributed ledgers provide an easy way to certify that the backstories of the things we buy are genuine.
+Distributed ledgers provide an easy way to certify that the backstories of the we buy are genuine.
 Transparency comes with blockchain-based timestamping of a date and location — on ethical diamonds, for instance — that corresponds to a product number.

 The UK-based Provenance offers supply chain auditing for a range of consumer goods.
 Making use of the Ethereum blockchain, a Provenance pilot project ensures that fish sold in Sushi restaurants in Japan has been sustainably harvested by its suppliers in Indonesia.